React Hooks

 With .subscribe() - Live Updates

-Calling .subscribe() creates a live query that automatically re-runs when data changes:
+Calling .subscribe() creates a live query that automatically re-runs when data changes.
+You must return the unsubscribe handler so useQuery can clean up:

 const products = useQuery(